dpebert7/ithemba-nursery/text/about.md

 ---

-You can also [learn more about our story](https://ithembaprojects.exposure.co/sustainable-nutrition  "iThemba Nursery on Exposure") and follow us on [Facebook](https://www.facebook.com/iThembaNursery/ "iThemba Nursery on Facebook").
+You can also [learn more about our story](https://ithembaprojects.exposure.co/sustainable-nutrition  "iThemba Nursery on Exposure") and follow us on [Facebook](https://www.facebook.com/iThembaNursery/ "iThemba Nursery on Facebook"), or check out the [iThemba Projects homepage](https://www.ithembaprojects.com).

 Thanks for supporting quality nutrition in Sweetwaters!